jesse-ai/docs/docs/getting-started/environment-setup.md

 In case a fresh install isn't possible for you, look at the [repository](https://github.com/jesse-ai/stack-installer/blob/master/ubuntu-18.04.sh) and use commands that suit your environment.

+You should have at least 2GB RAM or the build of ta-lib might fail: [https://github.com/mrjbq7/ta-lib/issues/290](https://github.com/mrjbq7/ta-lib/issues/290) A workaround is using a prebuilt whl of ta-lib.

 By default, the PostgreSQL database and username in the `config.py` file are `jesse_db` & `jesse_user`, respectively; and `password` as the default password.

 If you'd like these to be different than the default, please change them in your `config.py` prior to setting up PostgreSQL and replace the database and username that you choose in the following steps, otherwise the following is for the defaults.